Power Generation Project

 What is the Texas Energy Fund?

-The Texas Energy Fund (TEF) was created by the Texas Legislature through Senate Bill 2627, The Powering Texas Forward Act, to provide grants and loans to finance the construction, maintenance, modernization, and operation of electric facilities in Texas.
-The Texas Legislature appropriated $5 billion to fund the TEF for Fiscal Years 2025-2026.
+Texans voted to create the Texas Energy Fund through a constitutional election on November 7, 2023.
+The Public Utility Commission of Texas (PUCT) was directed by the Texas Legislature through Senate Bill 2627, the Powering Texas Forward Act, to administer the Texas Energy Fund (TEF) programs.
+The TEF will provide grants and loans to finance the construction, maintenance, modernization, and operation of electric facilities in Texas.
+The Texas Legislature appropriated $5 billion to fund the TEF for fiscal years 2025 and 2026.

 The Texas Energy Fund (TEF) will provide funding opportunities for electric generation projects through four programs based on an application process and award system developed by the Public Utility Commission of Texas.